alex-trofimova/short-track-next-gen/1-js-basics-2/training-tasks/js-classes-tasks.md

 ## Task 1 (Context loss)

-Correct the following code so instead of `underfined` function `fn` return the actual value:
+Correct the following code so instead of `underfined` function `fn` returns the actual value:
 ```javascript
 'use strict';
 const man = {